mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 )
 ```

 This approach is the most straightforward, but it is not the most efficient.
 The reason is that the JDBC driver manager will try to load the driver for each connection, which can be pretty expensive.
 Moreover, the driver manager has no upper bound on the number of connections it will create.
-However, experimenting and testing Doobie features, this approach works quite well.
+However, while experimenting and testing Doobie features, this approach works quite well.

 As we said in the introduction, Doobie is just a wrapper over the JDBC specification in Java, and it uses the Cats Effect library under the hood.
-Since JDBC provides only a blocking interface to interact with SQL databases, we should be careful to also use the blocking facilities available in Cats Effect.
-Fortunately, Doobie takes care of using the `Blocking` context for us:
+Since **JDBC provides only a blocking interface** to interact with SQL databases, we should be careful to also use the blocking facilities available in Cats Effect.
+Fortunately, **Doobie takes care of using the `Blocking` context for us**:

 ```scala
 // Doobie library's code